There are many different types of lifeboats that vessels use today. It is a vital safety appliance on board that it is mandatory to have them.

 What is a Lifeboat?

-A lifeboat is a survival craft used to abandon the crew and passengers in an event that the vessel itself poses extreme risks for survival.
+A lifeboat is a survival craft used to abandon the crew and passengers in the event that the vessel itself poses extreme risks for survival.

 If you watched sci-fi movies like Star Wars or Star Trek, you may have seen escape pods that launch when the mother ship is getting destroyed.